Living in the Last Bohemian Haven

-An immersive photographic tour of the legendary Chelsea Hotel, whose residents share their stories and reveal the delirious history of this landmark.
+An immersive photographic tour of the legendary Hotel Chelsea, whose residents share their spaces, their stories, and a delirious collective history of this landmark.

 In this book, photographer Colin Miller and writer Ray Mock intimately portray the enduring bohemian spirit of the Chelsea Hotel through interviews with nearly two dozen current residents and richly detailed photographs of their unique spaces.
 As documented in Miller’s abundant photographs, these apartments project the quirky decorating sensibilities of urban aesthetes who largely work in film, theater, and the visual arts, resulting in deliriously ornamental spaces with a kitschy edge.
-Weathering the overall homogenization of New York and the rapid transformation of the hotel itself—amid recent ownership changeovers and tenant lawsuits, about seventy apartments remain occupied while the rest of the units are converted to rental units (and reverting others on a hotel-stay basis, which had ceased in 2011).
+Weathering the overall homogenization of New York and the rapid transformation of the hotel itself—amid recent ownership changeovers and tenant lawsuits—residents remain in about seventy apartments while the rest of the units are converted to rentals (and revert to a hotel-stay basis, which had ceased in 2011).

-For the community of artists and intellectuals who remain, the uncertain status of the hotel is just another stage in a rollercoaster history.
-A fascinating portrait of a strand of resilient bohemian New York and their creative, deeply idiosyncratic homes, Chelsea Hotel is a rich visual and narrative document of a cultural destination as complicated as it is mythical.
+For the community of artists and intellectuals who remain, the uncertain status of the hotel is just another stage in a roller-coaster history.
+A fascinating portrait of a strand of resilient bohemian New Yorkers and their creative, deeply idiosyncratic homes, Hotel Chelsea is a rich visual and narrative document of a cultural destination as complicated as it is mythical.

 Praise for Hotel Chelsea

 "...A heartfelt celebration of the Chelsea as it is today."